 Throughout its almost three years of deliberations, the Faculty Success Task Force recognized that the experiences and often the expectations for women faculty and faculty of color (BIPOC - Black, Indigenous, and People of Color) might diverge significantly from the traditional pathways that have served as the basis of institutional and unit level policies and practices.
 Thus, expectations for faculty success at Texas Tech University should account for some of these differences.
-Accordingly, concerning faculty of color, the Faculty of Color (FOC) Committee of the Faculty Success Advisory Committee is charged with considering more inclusive policies and practices, such as the weighting of alternative forms of scholarship and creative expression, the provision, assignment, and valuing of service opportunities, the more explicit articulation for and support of spousal accommodations and diversity hiring, the development of better administrative identification of and remedies for bias in student evaluations of teaching and appropriate faculty mentoring and sponsorship.
+Accordingly, concerning faculty of color, the Faculty of Color (FOC) Success Committee of the Faculty Success Advisory Committee is charged with considering more inclusive policies and practices specific to the recruitment, success, and retention of faculty of color.

-The FOC Committee has decided that since this group focuses on Diversity, Equity, Inclusion, and Belonging (DEIB) and faculty success, its efforts will have a strong focus on the concept of Belonging, grounding its approach in the rich body of scholarship on DEIB.
+The FOC Success Committee has decided that since this group focuses on Diversity, Equity, Inclusion, and Belonging (DEIB) and faculty success, its efforts will strongly focus on Belonging, grounding its approach in the rich body of scholarship on DEIB.
 Diversity refers to quantitative measures and visible and nonvisible characteristics that make people who they are.
-In contrast, inclusion refers to the quality, mechanisms, behaviors and cultural norms, and access to resources and opportunities that make people feel welcome.
-Equity means that everyone receives equal and equitable opportunity and access to what they need to achieve, contribute, and belong, and belonging refers to feeling accepted, being able to bring your identity and your authentic self with you, and ultimately, gaining full membership.
-Given that diversity, equity, inclusion, and belonging overlap and are intertwined, and the multivariate intersectionality and complexity of DEIB, the FOC committee views belonging, feeling accepted as the cornerstone of DEI.
+In contrast, inclusion refers to the variety of diverse persons present when institutional decisions are made; the quality of the institutional campus climate; the type of institutional nurturing mechanisms designed to support a multitude of cultural differences; and institutional access to holistic resources and opportunities that allow Texas Tech University people feel seen, heard and welcome.
+Equity means that everyone receives equal and equitable opportunity and access to what they need to achieve, contribute, and belong, and belonging refers to feeling accepted, bringing your identity and authentic self with you, and ultimately, gaining full membership.
+Given that diversity, equity, inclusion, and belonging overlap and are intertwined and the multivariate intersectionality and complexity of DEIB, the FOC Success Committee views belonging, the feeling of being accepted, as the cornerstone of DEI.
 Furthermore, belonging is a strong indicator of and a means of support for faculty of color success.
 Thus, belonging has emerged as a primary focus of this committee.

 |Cañas-Carell, Jaclyn||Interim Chair & Professor of Environmental Toxicology|